Site icon SNN

 To understand the impacts of conservation policies, the team first had to assess the extent of cover crop adoption across the region, a technical challenge.
 On-the-ground surveys are accurate, but are time-consuming and difficult to scale up.
 Previous remote-sensing-based estimates of cover crops lost ground-based accuracy in favor of greater spatial coverage.
 However, the majority of remote-sensing studies focused on smaller areas, such as single states, and couldn’t be reliably scaled nationwide.

-In the new study, Guan’s team developed a novel algorithm to detect cover crops from space, integrating a detailed understanding of cover crop growth with and creating high-resolution maps for the entire Midwest region.
+In the new study, Guan’s team developed a novel algorithm to detect cover crops from space, integrating a detailed understanding of cover crop growth with machine learning and creating high-resolution maps for the entire Midwest region.

 To the untrained eye, satellite vegetation data looks like a massive green blur across the landscape.
 Figuring out which greens actually represented cover crops was a matter of timing.
 The researchers developed algorithms to watch for bare soils turning green between April and May, when most cover crops are actively growing, then for soils to emerge again once cover crops were terminated and before cash crop growth began.